 Kelsey Johnson is a fashion designer born and raised in Denver, Colorado.
 She attended Colorado State University for undergraduate studies in Apparel Design before receiving her degree from the Fashion Institute of Design and Merchandising in San Francisco, California.
 More recently she earned her BFA from Academy of Art University with a concentration in Knitwear Design.

-Stephanie Rohret lives in Portland, Oregon with her husband Brian and daughter Charlotte.
-Her family enjoys venturing out and exploring the beautiful Pacific Northwest.
-She has been involved with Green City-Living for a few years but in January 2016 she began manufacturing, distributing and marketing the Dryer Fluff Balls for Green City-Living.
-Though she has previously been a very successful manager in the retail industry, the fact that her current work can help to make a better world for Charlotte fuels the energy she puts into her current work.
+Stephanie Rohret recently moved from Portland, Oregon to Des Moines, Iowa with her husband Brian and daughter Charlotte.
+Though they enjoyed the beautiful Pacific Northwest, Iowa has always been “home”.
+She has been involved with Green City-Living for a few years but in January 2016 she began manufacturing, distributing and marketing the Dryer Fluff Balls.
+Most recently, she has also taken on our Off the Cuff Coffee Sweaters.
+Though she has previously been a very successful manager in the retail industry, the fact that her current work can help to make a better world for Charlotte fuels the energy she puts into her work.

 Rachel Rohret lives in Iowa City, Iowa, with her husband, Jesse, and son, Hoyt.
 Rachel is a licensed cosmetologist, has a degree in Business and a degree in Accounting.
 Jesse refers to Rachel as "Super Mom" because somehow she finds time to be a wife, mommy, hairstylist, accountant, and artist.
-Alongside making the EcoBrew Coffee Filters for Green City Living, Rachel also makes digital art prints, baby bibs, blankets and quilts.
+Alongside creating and manufacturing My Last Straw, Kanga Tot Bib, and Face Scrubbie products for Green City Living, Rachel also makes digital art prints, blankets and quilts.
 In their free time, the family enjoys spending time outdoors, going on bike rides and hiking in the timber.